stefankroes/ancestry/README.md

 NOTE:

-- Ancestry 2.x supports Rails 4.1, and earlier
+- Ancestry 2.x supports Rails 4.1 and earlier
-- Ancestry 3.x supports Rails 5.0, and 4.2
+- Ancestry 3.x supports Rails 5.0 and 4.2
 - Ancestry 4.0 only supports rails 5.0 and higher

 # Installation

-To apply Ancestry to any `ActiveRecord` model, follow these simple steps:
+Follow these simple steps to apply Ancestry to any ActiveRecord model:

 ## Install